Coming Up … Next Curio Sale – April 27th

-Revenue from our volunteer-run businesses allows us to support healthcare in Richmond.
+Revenue from our volunteer-run businesses allows us to support healthcare in Richmond, British Columbia.

 RHH AUXILIARY THRIFT SHOP

-Located in Steveston at 3731 Chatham Street (corner of Chatham & Second Avenue).
-The Auxiliary Thrift Shop is an amazing store,100% operated by more than 140 volunteers from ages 16 to 92!
-You will find gently used clothing for the entire family, housewares, jewellery, books, toys, hardware, tools, electronics, sporting goods, craft supplies, art work, small furniture, and many other wonderful treasures, all at amazing bargain prices.
+Located in Steveston (Richmond, B.C) at 3731 Chatham Street (corner of Chatham & Second Avenue), the Auxiliary Thrift Shop is an amazing store, 100% operated by more than 140 volunteers from ages 16 to 92!
+Here you will find gently used clothing for the entire family (also Boutique designer label and vintage), housewares, (dishes, lamps, drapery, linens), jewellery, books, toys, games, hardware, tools, electronics, sporting goods, craft supplies, art work and many other wonderful treasures, all at amazing bargain prices.
 All merchandise is donated by people in our community — and it changes daily.
+All items must be in good condition.
 Proceeds from the Thrift Shop support the purchase of medical equipment and patient programs at Richmond Hospital, Minoru Residence and Lions Manor.
 The Thrift Shop could not run without the generous donations of all items by the community.
 We are grateful for this support.

 Regular Thrift Shop Hours: